Jana Novotná: 1997

 It took four years for Novotná to reach another Wimbledon final.
 In 1997, she faced top-seeded Martina Hingis, and lost in three sets.
-But to get back to the final, Novotná had to get past Mary Joe Fernandez in the round of 16.
+But to get back to the final, Novotná had to get past Mary Joe Fernández in the round of 16.
 She outlasted Fernandez then defeated Yayuk Basuki of Indonesia in the quarterfinals in straight sets.
 Now back in the semifinals of Wimbledon, her next opponent would be Arantxa Sánchez Vicario.
 She had prevailed against Novotná in seven of their nine previous contests, but the majority of those matches were played on clay and hard-courts, at which Sánchez Vicario excelled.

 On grass, Novotná had a decided advantage, as she defeated Sánchez Vicario in straight sets.
 In the final against Hingis, she started out fast, taking the opening set 6–2.
 But Hingis found her stroke and won the second set 6–3 to even the match at one set apiece.
 The final set proved to be a mirror image of the second set, as Hingis prevailed 6–3, handing Novotná her second loss in a Wimbledon Championship match.

 However, Novotná won the Tour Championships after a victory in the final over Mary Pierce and finished the year ranked a career-high world No. 2 in singles.
 In addition to winning the Tour Championships, Novotná captured three more WTA singles titles for the year.